neomatrix369/AIE7-Demo-Day-Project/README.md

 # RagCheck

-A 4-screen wizard application for assessing corpus quality using AI-generated and RAGAS-generated questions with real document processing and vector similarity search.
+A 4-screen wizard application for corpus/data quality assessment using AI-generated and RAGAS-generated questions with real document processing and vector similarity search.

 ## Project Structure